-Signing in and out (SHE uses badges) - Parents or other responsible parties (ages 16 and older) must sign a child in and out of the preschool classrooms, for safety reasons.
-Each day, the preschool teacher will keep an attendance list that will record the drop off and pick up time for each child.
+Signing in and out- Parents or other responsible parties (ages 16 and older) must sign a child in and out of the classrooms, for safety reasons.
+Each day, the teacher will keep an attendance list that will record the drop off and pick up time for each child.
 Children will be released from classrooms only to adults for whom the program has written authorization.
 Please let your teacher know immediately if there are any court ordered visitation restrictions or changes in pick-up authorization.